ROCm/rocSPARSE/docs/reference/precision.rst

 Generic functions and mixed precision
 -------------------------------------

-rocSPARSE provides generic functions that allow for mixed precision operations.
+rocSPARSE provides generic functions that allow for mixed-precision operations.
 These functions use data type enumerations to specify precision when creating matrix/vector descriptors and during computation.

 For example, when creating a sparse matrix descriptor: